DavidFengg/JTree/README.md

 $ ./bin/jtree
 ```
 To generate fake data, run `$ ./bin/jtree -g=100`, where 100 is the amount of dummy data requested
-To run on a spesific port run `$ ./bin/jtree -p=8000`, where 8000 is the desired port
+To run on a specific port run `$ ./bin/jtree -p=8000`, where 8000 is the desired port